 Fujifilm Vertical Battery Grip (VPB-XT2)

 With the Fujifilm X-T2 battery booster grip, you can trigger what is called Boost mode.
-This increases the continuous burst frame rate to 11fps, improves EVF refresh times as well as blackout times.
+This increases the continuous burst frame rate to 11fps, and improves EVF refresh times as well as blackout times.

 Shots per full charge increase to about 1,000 shots and you can use the included AC wall adapter to charge two batteries in about two hours.

 The grip allows for a total of three batteries.
-One in the camera, two in the grip.
+One in the camera, and two in the grip.

 Also included in the grip is a headphone jack and a place to store the terminal protector.
 Build quality is excellent and to the same quality as the camera.
 The buttons dials and switches all feel the same and have the same functions and the grip has a fabric lining to protect the base of the camera.